Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 1. Define your Ideal Customer Profile

-Before you start playing with linkedin filters and boolean search, you must have a clear idea of who are your potential customers.
+Before playing with LinkedIn filters and Boolean search, you must clearly know your potential customers.

 2. Look at your existing clients

-Try to find the job titles and keywords that come back the most in the profiles and include them in your boolean query.
+Find the job titles and keywords that appear most frequently in the profiles and include them in your Boolean query.

-It’s super painful to write a long boolean query in Linkedin search engines.
-You can’t see the whole expression you are writing and it often get deleted (really frustrating when you spend 15 min on it).
+You can’t see the whole expression you are writing, and it often gets deleted (which is really frustrating when you spend 15 minutes on it).

-It’s way better to first write your boolean query outside of Linkedin in a notepad on then paste it into Linkedin.
+It’s much better to write your Boolean query in a notepad outside of LinkedIn and then paste it into LinkedIn.

 4. Keep iterating

-Your boolean query is a tool that will evolve as your business grow and gain more information about your ideal customers.
+Your Boolean query is a tool that will evolve as your business grows and you gain more information about your ideal customers.

-Each time you will make a search, you might find profiles that you find irrelevant.
-Add them in your blacklist using NOT.
+Each time you search, you might find irrelevant profiles.
+Add them to your blacklist using NOT.

-You might discover new keywords or new job titles you didn’t thought about in the beginning.
+You might discover new keywords or job titles you didn’t think about initially.
 Add them to your targeted keyword lists using OR.

-Linkedin Sales Navigator is a great prospecting tool but Linkedin database has some flaws that can harm the quality of your searches:
+LinkedIn Sales Navigator is a great prospecting tool, but the LinkedIn database has some flaws that can harm the quality of your searches:

 - People don’t update their job experiences correctly